Subteams

 Research & Development

 The R&D team works to expand our base of knowledge, looking into new plane designs, analysis methods, and materials and manufacturing processes to support current and future projects.
-This way, our team continuously improves and achieves the best possible design based on the yearly competition.
+In addition, R&D also works on mission-specific requirements, such as the banner release mechanism and the passenger/cargo storage mechanisms used in competition last year.
+This work ensures that we continue to produce planes to the best of our abilities as the team evolves and matures.

 If you enjoy researching and pushing the limits of what is possible, then you definitely belong on R&D!
-You will be funded and lead a group in researching your innovative idea, and you will have a great time contributing to DBF!
+You will have the opportunity to be funded and lead a group in researching your innovative idea, and you will have a great time contributing to DBF!

 Structures